 Not all redrivers and retimers are the same.
 There are many distinctions between the two, which are universally true for all PCIe reach extension devices.
 For example:

-The PCIe base specification spells out how and to what extent retimers participate in the protocol during Detect, Recovery, L0 and other LTSSM states.
+The PCIe base specification spells out how and to what extent retimers participate in the protocol during Detect, Recovery, L0 and so on.
 Equalization to the L0 and L1 link states requires value-added functionality from the retimer (handshakes, timeouts, bit manipulation, etc.).
 Redrivers are unaware of and unparticipating in the protocol.
 If the link works reliably the first time, that’s great!
 But if the link experiences marginality of any sort, it becomes exceedingly difficult to pinpoint whether the problem is physically before the redriver or after it, since the redriver’s role in link formation is undefined and unknown to its link partners.

 A retimer’s CDR fully recovers the data stream and retransmits it on a clean clock.
 Starting with a fresh copy of the data enables the extension of the channel to twice the original specification.
 Without a CDR, the best a redriver can do is attenuate (not reset) the data-dependent jitter (DDJ) caused by intersymbol interference (ISI).
 A redriver cannot attenuate uncorrelated or random jitter (RJ).
 In fact, a redriver will always add to RJ due to its own device thermal noise in a root-mean-square (RMS) manner .